astvd3/Training-smartcab/README.md

 # Machine Learning Engineer Nanodegree
 # Reinforcement Learning
-## Project: Train a Smartcab How to Drive
+## Project: Train a Smartcab How to Drive ( A Q-learning Approach )

 ### Install